Alternate Chemical Names

 SMALL SPILLS AND LEAKAGE: If you spill this chemical, FIRST REMOVE ALL SOURCES OF IGNITION.
 Then, use absorbent paper to pick up all liquid spill material.
 Your contaminated clothing and absorbent paper should be sealed in a vapor-tight plastic bag for eventual disposal.
 Solvent wash all contaminated surfaces with 60-70% ethanol followed by washing with a soap and water solution.
 Do not reenter the contaminated area until the Safety Officer (or other responsible person) has verified that the area has been properly cleaned.

-STORAGE PRECAUTIONS: You should store this chemical under ambient temperatures, and keep it away from oxidizing materials.
+STORAGE PRECAUTIONS: You should protect this material from exposure to light.
+Keep it away from oxidizing materials and store it under ambient temperatures.
 (NTP, 1992)

 Change: No recommendation is made specifying the need for the worker to change clothing after the workshift.
 (NIOSH, 2022)